Severe Thunderstorm Warning issued for Lincoln, Marathon by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Lincoln, Marathon by NWS

-Effective: 2021-08-11 12:31:00 CDT Expires: 2021-08-11 13:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central and north central Wisconsin.
+Effective: 2021-08-11 12:18:00 CDT Expires: 2021-08-11 13:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for central and north central Wisconsin.
 For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Lincoln; Marathon A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 PM CDT FOR LINCOLN AND NORTHWESTERN MARATHON COUNTIES At 1231 PM CDT, severe thunderstorms were located along a line extending from near Birch Trails Girl Scout Camp to near Council Grounds State Park to 12 miles south of New Wood Wildlife Area, moving east at 35 mph.
+Target Area: Lincoln; Marathon The National Weather Service in Green Bay has issued a * Severe Thunderstorm Warning for Lincoln County in north central Wisconsin Northwestern Marathon County in central Wisconsin * Until 100 PM CDT. * At 1218 PM CDT, severe thunderstorms were located along a line extending from near New Wood Wildlife Area to 10 miles southeast of Rib Lake to near Medford, moving east at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-These severe storms will be near Merrill, Council Grounds State Park, Birch Trails Girl Scout Camp and Gilbert around 1235 PM CDT.
-Other locations in the path of these severe thunderstorms include Dutch Corners.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near New Wood Wildlife Area around 1225 PM CDT.
+Gilbert and Birch Trails Girl Scout Camp around 1235 PM CDT.
+Other locations in the path of these severe thunderstorms include Merrill, Harrison, Dutch Corners and Council Grounds State Park.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0